 HPAH accounts for approximately 6% of PAH cases and includes patients with a family history of PAH and those carrying a mutation in a gene known to be associated with PAH.

-Drug and toxin induced PAH
+Drug and toxin-induced PAH

-Approximately half of patients with PAH have an associated disease, such as connective tissue disease, congenital heart disease, portal hypertension, HIV infection or schistosomiasis.
+Many patients with PAH have an associated disease, such as connective tissue disease, congenital heart disease, portal hypertension, HIV infection or schistosomiasis.
 These are discussed in the next section.

 Types of diseases associated with PAH include connective tissue disease (CTD), congenital heart disease (CHD), portal hypertension, HIV infection and schistosomiasis.